Our mission is to teach the highest quality of martial arts in the spirit of continuous improvement

 How do I enroll my son/daughter for classes?

 To register, visit us online by clicking here.
 Students must be enrolled in class *prior* to participating.
 We ask that all students are registered online as we do not accept cash or check.

 Tuition - payment must be received *prior* to starting classes.

-To pay tuition for weeknight or weekend classes please visit our website at www.kaizenfitnessusa.com and click "Register Now".
+To pay tuition for weeknight or weekend classes please click here.

 To pay tuition for one of our programs that you do not see listed on the website please email us at firstname.lastname@example.org.

 Session 3: May1-Jun30

 All weekend and evening classes following the scheduled listed above for session dates.
 Students must register for classes prior to the start of a new session.